 by Identifying Visible and Hidden Hunger Plant Nutrition Problems with Petiole (Leaf Stem) and Leaf Testing and Consulting.

 Your plants don’t need to be very deficient in available nutrients to seriously impact yield and quality.

 But money spent on unneeded fertilizers also reduces your bottom line.

+And it does not take much excess of some nutrients to cause serious crop damage.
 While soil tests are essential to getting your crop started, many things can influence how much and what of the recommended fertilizer you put down actually gets into the plant.